The Rendering > RotoTracking effect

 To close the spline that you just began to draw, you only have to click on the first point displayed on the screen.

-Do you remind Bézier splines ?
+Do you remember Bézier splines ?
 We encountered them in lesson 2 when we studied the drawing tools.
 B-splines and Bézier splines are mathematically linked.

 Try not to confuse those two kind of splines : Bézier splines go through their control points while B-splines don't.